SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 contact.sdase.org/slack: '#mrkaplan-security' # in case not set on namespace/pod: derived from as <team>-security

 # Skip scanning for an image in a namespace
-clusterscanner.sdase.org/skip_regex: '.*-mock' # especially  useful for development clusters with development and production components at the same cluster clusterscanner.sdase.org/skip: true # to skip all images in the namespace
+clusterscanner.sdase.org/skip_regex: 'mock-service|mongo|opa' # especially useful for development clusters with development and production components at the same cluster clusterscanner.sdase.org/skip: true # to skip all images in the namespace

 # Object